brikis98/yevgeniy-brikman-homepage/_posts/2019-02-03-antifragile-things-that-gain-from-disorder.md

 ### Now is the most dangerous time in history

-Despite all the reports that show that crime, war, poverty, etc are at all-time lows, Taleb believes now is the most dangerous time in history.
+Despite all the reports that show that crime, war, poverty, etc. are at all-time lows, Taleb believes now is the most dangerous time in history.

 - A catastrophic Black Swan event (e.g., nuclear war) wouldn't even be an outlier at this stage.
 - The key thing to remember, is that almost every time there is a catastrophe, it is always bigger and worse than anything that came before.